vishvAsa/rAmAnujIyam/tattvam/parichaya-sanxepAH/venkaTArya-vedAnta-kArikAvalI/sarva-prastutiH/01_pratyaxa-nirUpaNam.md

 The Paramaikantin does not desire any other enjoyments except the Bhagavan.

 Or he is Ekantin who is resolved to attain Mokṣa by Prapatti  alone taking it as a means.
 But he is Paramaikantin who is resolved to attain Mokṣa by the means of Bhagavan alone.
-That is-for him Bhagavan alone is Upaya and Upeya.] +++(किम् अन्तरम्?)+++
+That is-for him Bhagavan alone is Upaya and Upeya.]
 </details>